nopara73/ZeroLink/README.md

 Another advantage of [CoinShuffle++](https://crypsys.mmci.uni-saarland.de/projects/FastDC/draft-paper.pdf) is that it does not require such anonymity network as an external dependency, rather it implements its own P2P mixing protocol.
 DiceMix:
 >  We conceptualize these P2P anonymous communication protocols as P2P mixing, and present a novel P2P mixing protocol, DiceMix, that needs only four communication rounds in the best case, and 4 + 2f rounds in the worst case with f malicious peers.

 ZeroLink requires such P2P anonymous protocols at mixing and at transaction broadcasting.
-[Tor](https://www.torproject.org/) is the most widely deployed such protocol, therefore ZeroLink chooses to rely on it.
-Note also a ZeroLink compliant application should not use a Tor proxy to the clearnet, but rather stay inside the Tor network and constrain its communication with [hidden services](https://www.torproject.org/docs/hidden-services.html.en).
+[Tor](https://www.torproject.org/) is the most widely deployed such protocol.
+A ZeroLink compliant application should not use a Tor proxy to the clearnet, instead it should stay inside the Tor network and constrain its communication with [hidden services](https://www.torproject.org/docs/hidden-services.html.en).
 This constraint is needed in order to dodge various [attacks](https://en.wikipedia.org/wiki/Tor_(anonymity_network)#Weaknesses).

 Elimination of the Tor dependency should be an interest of future research.